 Generally speaking you should not exceed 50 grams of total carbohydrates or 25 grams of net carbohydrates per day when following the keto nutrition plan.
 Net carbs are calculated by subtracting grams of fiber and sugar alcohols from total carbohydrate intake.
 Choosing foods that are high in fat and moderate in protein will result in lower overall carbohydrate and sugar consumption.

-Comment below and share your favorite snack ideas with the community!
+Comment below and share your favorite zero carb snack ideas with the community!

 You have signed up for the newsletter!Thank you for signing up for our newsletter.
 You may receive an e-mail shortly.